OCD Causes

 Biological

-Some of the causes identified for OCD include changes in the brain or natural chemistry.
+OCD, some of the causes identified include changes in the brain or natural chemistry.

 Stressors